SM 32x450 [2xM8] / N42 - magnetic roller

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices or very modern machines.
+- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: